Poland: Krakow and the Tatra Mountains

 More Than Just a Pretty Face

 Most visitors to Poland are mesmerized by the blend of the country's unforgettable scenery and the fascinating and ever-present sense of history.
 Traveling through Poland offers an insider's view into many aspects of European history: the Teutonic Knights' mysteries, the Golden Age of the Renaissance, the Russian politics, and the scars of the Nazi and the Communism years.
-Yet today, the country brims with enthusiasm and youthful energy; the romantic sidewalk cafes adorn the leafy streets and the atmosphere is that of a constant celebration.
+Yet today, the country brims with enthusiasm and youthful energy, the romantic sidewalk cafes adorn the leafy streets, and the atmosphere is that of a constant celebration.

 Many historians refer to Poland as the "gods' playground".
 Because the country is situated on a wide plain, many invaders, from Napoleon to Hitler, took advantage of Poland's strategic location.
-Polish lands have been invaded by Magyars, Bohemians, Tartars, Teutonic Knights, Swedes, Prussians, Russians, Austrians, French, Germans and Soviets.
+Polish lands have been invaded by Magyars, Bohemians, Tartars, Teutonic Knights, Swedes, Prussians, Russians, Austrians, French, Germans, and Soviets.

 There are many legends surrounding the beginnings of Krakow, and the most beloved one is the legend of the Wawel Dragon.
 A long time ago, in a lovely castle on a hill above the river there lived a king, a queen and a beautiful princess.
 Their lives would have passed slowly and without much excitement, as was usual in those times, if it wasn't for a dreadful dragon who decided to make his home in a cave underneath the castle.

 Art and architecture are a testimony to the splendor of the past.
-It is common for paintings, sculpture and architecture to bear hidden meanings which mirror the economic and political circumstances of the nation.
+It is common for paintings, sculptures, and architecture to bear hidden meanings which mirror the economic and political circumstances of the nation.

 Krakow is considered a gem of medieval and Renaissance architecture and a European cultural capital.
 It's a magical place where legends are mixed with reality, and stories from the old times still find relevance in contemporary life.